 If there is insulation, consider the below retrofits.

-- Repairing sarking/foil that is torn and ripped under a tin roof, with foil tape.
+- Repairing sarking/foil that is torn and ripped under a tin roof with foil tape.

-- Fix up gaps in your insulation.
+- Fix up gaps in the insulation on your ceiling.

 References